Boisterous Bailey: An Incredible African Grey Parrot

 We could hear him trying to form words, as he listened and learned the sounds he heard around him.
 He would practice until he got a word right.
-And quickly learned to associate certain words with different foods or different activities and started talking to us about these.
+And he quickly learned to associate certain words with different foods or different activities and started talking to us about these.

 In no time at all, Bailey had mastered more words and even sentences.

 What amazed us, though, was the cognition he showed when he asked questions or formed sentences that were uniquely his "own."
-He would come out with something that we hadn't taught him or string words together in a completely new way.
+He would come out with something we hadn't taught him or string words together in a completely new way.

 Now, how, I wondered, do you explain to a bird that you've just wallpapered your front room?
 I knew I had to keep things simple, so decided to simply tell him.
 "That's wallpaper," I answered.

 Bailey cocked his head and responded, "That's-a-pretty!"
-This was a new sentence that he formed on the spot, and he has never repeated it.
+This was a new sentence he formed on the spot, and he has never repeated it.

 Another time, I was making a cup of tea.
 Bailey watched while I ran the water and set the kettle on top of the stove.
 He seemed very curious about this activity and, when the kettle began to whistle, Bailey asked, "Whaaat's that?"